clintonbf/Clints-doc-project/docs/ui-components/ui-components.md

 7. Tap 'Book' a third time
 ![Class is Booked](assets/images/practica-mobile-end.png)

 And that's it.
 Your space has been reserved!

+### If the class is full
+Instead of 'Book' you'll see 'Waitlist'.
+Tap on that and then tap on 'Waitlist' again to confirm your spot on the waitlist.
+If there's no space you will not be able to join the waitlist.

 ## Method 2: Using a web browser